 - 3. Each teacher will keep an accurate, up to date record of daily class attendance in PowerSchool.
-Attendance must be submitted no later than 2:15 PM each day. - 4.
-Teachers will follow tardy procedure as outlined in the Progressive Discipline Plan (See Appendix F). - 5.
+Attendance must be submitted for each class within the time frame of each class period. - 4.
+Teachers will follow tardy procedure as outlined in Progressive Discipline Plan (see Appendix F) - 5.
 Teachers will hold class for the entire length of every period. - 6.
-Teachers are expected to provide as much supplementary work as needed to provide a quality opportunity for students to learn. - Teachers will be held accountable for every student on their original class list as provided at the opening day of school.
+Teachers are expected to provide as much supplementary work as needed to provide a quality opportunity for students to learn. - 7.
+Teachers will be held accountable for every student on their original class list as provided at the opening day of school.
 Add and drop procedures will be discussed by the School Counseling Department. - 8.
-All tardies and absences must be recorded daily so that parents and administrators can address these matters in a timely fashion. - 9.
+All tardies (Please see #4) and absences must be recorded daily so that parents and administrators can address these matters in a timely fashion. - 9.
+Prior to turning in a Cut Slip to Administration, teachers must confirm with School Counseling, the Nurse's Office, and the Attendance Secretary to verify that the absence is indeed a cut class, as well as contact parents/guardians. - 10.
 All work that is assigned in an individual teacher's classroom is the direct responsibility of that teacher.
-It is important that this work fits within the curriculum guidelines developed by the individual department in cooperation with the school administration. - 10.
-Teachers should initiate and respond to communication with parents in a timely fashion.
+It is important that this work fits within the curriculum guidelines developed by the individual department in cooperation with the school administration. - 11.
+If a student is failing his/her class, teachers will notify parents/guardians by phone or email at the five week marking period and two weeks prior to the end of a quarter. - 12.
+Teachers should initiate and respond to communication with parents in a timely fashion. - 13.
+Students should be given a reasonable amount of time to make up work missed for an excused/exempt absence.
+Re-take language should be agreed upon by all teachers who teach the same course and that language is to be followed by all involved in the agreement without exception.
+It is a shared responsibility for the teacher and student to establish a timeline to make up missed work.
+This time line should be established within 24 hours of a student's return to class.
+Information on retake language needs to be reflected in the course syllabus. - 14.
+Emergency drill procedures and the building mission statement and expectations should be posted in all classrooms.